dojo/docs/dojo/throttle.rst

 :Authors: Benjamin Santalucia
 :Project owner:
-:since: 1.9.3
+:since: 1.10

 .. contents ::
   :depth: 2

 This module provide a function throttler.
-Throttle ensure that only one execution a function is done during a predefined interval.
+Throttling ensure that only one execution a function is done during a predefined interval.
-After an execution, any of call of the function during this interval will be ignored.
+After an execution, any call of the function during this interval will be ignored.

 Usage
 =====

-The module's return value is an on function that can be directly called to add an event listener:
+The module's return value is a function that can be directly invoked:

 .. js ::